Aysal-Asfia/BigDataProject/Readme.md

 ## **III.
 Result**

-Because this is a multi-class classification problem and the classes are imbalance (for example for subject 1, the numbers of data of each class are 30, 6, 170, 5, 267), the model is first evaluated using multi-class f1 score and accuracy.
+As this is a multi-class classification problem and the classes are imbalance (for example for subject 1, the numbers of data of each class are 30, 6, 170, 5, 267), the model performance was first evaluated using multi-class f1 score and accuracy.
 _Figure 1_ describes the scores of the model trained with different subjects and different time steps, from TR1 to TR5 and TR34.
-A glance at the figure shows that with all subjects,the scores of the model trained with TR34 steps are always higher than the scores of the model trained with all 5 steps from TR1 to TR5.
+A glance at the figure shows that for all subjects, the scores of the model trained with TR34 step are higher than the those of the model trained with all 5 steps from TR1 to TR5.
+This may be explained as the important features might concentrate in TR34 step, and as we used all time steps from TR1 to TR5, we might be either adding more noise data or making our model overfit.

 (Confusion matrices and ROC curves of each subject can be found in [result](/result) folder.)